 Alexander the Great aimed for the Ends of the World and the Great Outer Sea.

 Not bad.
-But it’s now time for us to turn and head back across the country.
+But time has run out and now we must turn and head back across the country.
 Homeward bound.
 From North to North West Greece.

-The first town we hit on this journey back west is the town of Pella.
+The first town we hit on this journey backwards is the town of Pella.
 It is the 30th of August.

 Pella is the town where Alexander was born.
 The 30th of August is the celebration day throughout the whole of Greece for the name of Alexander.
 My name is Alexander.
-This all seems somehow appropriate in some way as the car enters the – quite unexpectedly, quite ugly – town of Megas Alexandros.
+This all seems somehow appropriate in some way as the car enters the – quite unexpectedly rather ugly – home town of Megas Alexandros.

-Just like the historic town where I was born back in Britain, Hastings, or the souvenir town near R.’s hometown in Greece, Ancient Olympia, it seems that the most significant, celebrated, archaeologically important towns must always be strangely unsightly.
+Just like the historic town where I was born back in Britain, Hastings, or the now souvenir town near Giristroula’s hometown in Greece, Ancient Olympia, it seems that the most significant, celebrated, archaeologically important towns must always be strangely ugly.